Photo by Jerome Dominici from Pexels.

 When connecting to wi-fi, both on work devices and personal devices (that can access organizational emails or documents), the best option is to link the device to a secure network that no one else is using.
 Cyber threats can enter devices through a shared network/wi-fi connection.

 This comes into play in different ways.
-For instance, when travelling, don’t connect to the hotel wi-fi.
+For instance, when traveling, don’t connect to the hotel wi-fi.
 Instead use a personal hot spot.

 D. Use a VPN.